orbisat-oeiras/orbipacket/packet_protocol.md

 ### CRC

 - **Size**: 2 bytes
 - **Description**: Cyclic redundancy check value computed over all preceding fields (excluding the termination byte).
+The generator polynomial used by the protocol is [CRC-16/OPENSAFETY-B](https://reveng.sourceforge.io/crc-catalogue/all.htm#crc.cat.crc-16-opensafety-b), or `0xbaad` in Koopman's notation.

 ### Termination Byte